Automating-GIS-processes/site/source/index.rst

 Automating GIS-processes 2020
 ==============================

-**Welcome to Automating GIS-processes 2020!** This course introduces you to geographic data analysis in the Python programming language.
-If you are new to Python, we recommend that you start with the Geo-Python course materials at `https://geo-python.github.io <https://geo-python.github.io>`_ before diving into the GIS stuff.
+**Welcome to the Automating GIS-processes course 2020!** This course introduces you to geographic data analysis in the Python programming language through interactive lessons and hands-on exercises.
+If you are new to Python, we recommend that you start with the Geo-Python course materials at `https://geo-python.github.io <https://geo-python.github.io>`_ before diving into the GIS stuff in this course.
-Geo-Python and "AutoGIS" have been developed at the Department of Geosciences and Geography, University of Helsinki, Finland.
+Geo-Python and Automating GIS processes ("AutoGIS") have been developed at the Department of Geosciences and Geography, University of Helsinki, Finland, and the materials are openly available for anyone interested.

 .. admonition:: Open Access!

-    Course materials and recorded lesson videos are **open for everyone** on these pages.
+    Course materials and recorded lesson videos are **open for everyone**.
 The aim of this course is to share the knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
 Feel free to share this website to anyone interested, and to use these materials in your own teaching.
     You can read more info about the license and terms of usage in `here <course-info/License-terms.html>`_.